Skip to content

 Updated: Jan 19

 Allied health professionals (AHPs) are on the front lines of care, often engaging with patients in ways that go beyond traditional medical interventions.
-Recent research has shown that the more AHPs engage with research, the more they can positively impact healthcare outcomes, enhan
+Recent research has shown that the more AHPs engage with research, the more they can positively impact healthcare outcomes, enhance service quality, and foster a culture of continuous improvement within the industry.

-e service quality, and foster a culture of continuous improvement within the industry.
-A systematic review published in BMC Health Services Research delves into this topic, exploring how research involvement by allied health professionals impacts healthcare performance and what barriers they face in this pursuit.
+A systematic review published in BMC Health Services Research explores this topic in depth, examining how research involvement by allied health professionals influences healthcare performance and the barriers they face in pursuing it.